igvteam/juicebox.js/index.md

 ### Contact Map Color Scale

-* By default, the contact map is drawn in red.
-Heatmap pixels are colored from white (for map value = 0) to red (for a specified max map value).
+* By default, the contact map is drawn as a red heatmap, with pixel colors ranging from white (for map value = 0) to red (for a specified max map value).
 * You can adjust the max map value by entering a value in the text box or using the - / + buttons.
 * To use a different color for the heatmap, click on the red square next to the color value box and select a color from the palette that pops up.